nanos/FediFetcher/README.md

 - Peertube

 ## Setup

-> [!IMPORTANT]
-> Running FediFetcher as GitHub Action is now deprecated.
-If you are running FediFetcher as GitHub Action it will cease running by 20th June.
->
-> If you are currently running FediFetcher as GitHub Action please see [Migrating From GitHub Actions](https://github.com/nanos/FediFetcher/wiki/Migrating-From-GitHub-Actions) for migration details.

 There are many way to configure and run FediFetcher, including as cron job, container, or even from a Windows computer using the Task Schedule.
 None of these require CLI/SSH access to your Mastodon server.